How to Choose the Right Website Platform for Your Startup or New Business

 In Summary

-- WordPress — the illusion of “free.”
+- WordPress: The illusion of "free."
 In reality, a slow, resource-hungry monster.

-- Builders like Webflow and Framer — visually stunning but lock you into their ecosystem.
+- Builders like Webflow and Framer: Visually stunning but lock you into their ecosystem.

-- React — powerful but over-engineered for most use cases; best for enterprise-level teams.
+- React: Powerful but over-engineered for most use cases; best for enterprise-level teams.

-It doesn’t lock you in by limitation — it keeps you with its quality, convenience, and care for your success.
+- HubSpot: An open, flexible platform with full API access and data portability.
+It doesn't lock you in by limitation.
+It keeps you with its quality, convenience, and care for your success.

 Conclusion: Choosing a Platform Is a Strategic Decision